 The Pros of Lab Grown Diamonds:

 - The hardest mineral, not prone to breaking or scratches

 - Ethically and sustainably sourced, so you’ll have a clear conscience!

 - Up to 40% less expensive than mined diamonds

 - Lab Grown diamonds are so new and technologically advanced, and some do not understand that they are exactly the same as mined diamonds.

 The Pros of Peridot:

-- The August Birthstone, so it could be more significant and sentimental to those who were born in August
+- The August Birthstone could be more significant and sentimental to those who were born in August

 - Less expensive than diamonds, depending on the four C’s